In the wake of COVID-19, some changes…

 Send Help (2026)

 I am grateful for Sam Raimi and I’m even more grateful for Sam Raimi movies.
 The director began in low-budget gore-fests with a dash of goofy slapstick to balance the gross-out gratuity, and these sensibilities have never left the man.
 He enlivens any genre he works in, from Western (The Quick and the Dead), to superhero (original Spider-Man trilogy, Dr. Strange and the Multiverse of Madness), and the occasional awards-drama crime tragedy (A Simple Plan).
 But the man is at his best on his home turf of horror/thrillers with his gonzo style and devilish sense of humor.
 Send Help is the most unabashedly “Sam Raimi movie” since 2009’s Drag Me to Hell, which already makes it worth your time.
-It’s basically the schlockier, more condensed and focused version of Triangle of Sadness, even borrowing a similar premise of a put-upon corporate subordinate (Rachel McAdams) and her fussy, misogynist, blowhard of a boss (Dylan O’Brien) are stranded on a deserted island and the power dynamics flip.
-Now she’s the one in charge because she has leaned several survivalist skills thanks to her aspirations to being a contestant on the reality TV show Survivor.
+It’s basically the schlockier, more condensed and focused version of Triangle of Sadness, even borrowing a similar premise of a put-upon corporate subordinate (Rachel McAdams) and her fussy, misogynist, blowhard of a boss (Dylan O’Brien) stranded on a deserted island and the power dynamics flip.
+Now she’s the one in charge because she has leaned survivalist skills thanks to her aspirations to being a contestant on the reality TV show Survivor.
 As the movie progresses, what I really appreciated was the level of nuance given to both of these stranded characters.
-It would be all too easy to make her character impossibly noble, and the screenplay adds some intriguing dimensions that make you question some of her motives.
-It would be all too easy to make his character irredeemably evil, and while you’re never going to be in anger of switching loyalties, the screenplay provides shades of empathy to him too.
+It would be all-too easy to make her character impossibly noble, and the screenplay adds some intriguing dimensions that make you question some of her motives.
+It would be all-too easy to make his character irredeemably evil, and while you’re never going to be in danger of switching loyalties, the screenplay provides shades of empathy to him too.
 I also appreciated how nasty the movie gets, both in lurches of horror comedy zaniness, but also in how nasty the characters get to one another.
-McAdams is wonderful, though even the concerted effort to “ugly up” a Hollywood starlet amounts to frump sweaters and a dash of tuna fish.
+McAdams is wonderful, though the concerted effort to “ugly up” a Hollywood starlet amounts to frumpy sweaters and a dash of tuna fish at the corner of her mouth.
 There was no point I wasn’t entertained, especially from the shifting dynamic between the two leads.
 I may be in a minority here but Send Help is a better developed and more satisfying version of Best Picture-nominee Triangle of Sadness.
 It made me laugh and cower.
 May we never be without new Sam Raimi movies.

 Nate’s Grade: B+